alpha168hariyanto/alpha168hariyanto/README.md

 👋 Hi, my name is Hariyanto
-👀 I’m interested in learning algorithmic trading and alpha research 🌱 I am currently studying as MSc in Financial Engineering student at WorldQuant University 💞️ I’m looking to collaborate on algorithmic trading and alpha research
+👀 I’m interested in learning algorithmic trading and alpha research 🌱 I am currently a Student.
+💞️ I’m looking to collaborate on algorithmic trading and alpha research

 <!---